dk14/wolfram-mega/docs/dsl.md

 Discrete is at least as powerful as Cardano Marlowe.
 It allows stateful contracts.

-Consequently, schedules, every ACTUS instrument can be implemented.
+Consequently, schedules, every collaterizable ACTUS instrument can be implemented.

 ### Recursion